 I study the ecology and evolution of forest plant populations: how genetics, demography and ranges of plants have changed during the climatic events of the last thousands of years.
 Over the past plants have persisted through long periods of climate change including several glacial and interglacial periods.
-Pollen and macrofossil records from lake and peat archives show how plant populations changed their ranges in response to changing climates and how few tolerant species may have survived at high latitudes during glaciations.
+Pollen and macrofossil records from lake and peat archives show how plant populations changed their ranges in response to changing climates and how some tolerant species may have survived at high latitudes during glaciations.
 Plant populations have also changed population sizes and genetic composition due to drift and adaptation to new environments.
 In our group we use modern DNA from living individuals and ancient DNA from pollen, macrofossils and sediments from lakes to investigate all these changes.

 2019 April - Laura is elected chairman of the Swedish Biogeographical Society SVS

 2019 July - We organize an ancient DNA session at the INQUA conference, Dublin.

 2018 November - Apply for a postdoc position in our group at the Linnean Centre.

 2018 June - We organize a session on ancient DNA from at the IPAL/IAL meeting in Stockholm.